mreider/am/agilemarkdown-project/generate-index-page.md

  @mreider Ready for testing

  @falconandy Can you put a horizontal rule to separate the backlogs in the list?
 (I think `---` is an <hr> in Markdown)

+@falconandy The link to the backlog is broken on the index page

 ## Attachments